Understanding Policy Priorities and Advocacy Opportunities During COVID-19

 How to Advocate for Pharmacy

 COVID-19 has changed a lot in the policy landscape, including how pharmacists can be an advocate for the profession.
-Understand these changes and learn how to advocate for key priorities during COVID-19.
+Understanding these changes will help you become a more effective advocate for key priorities during COVID-19.

-Expand pharmacists’ immunization authority to order and administer all FDA-approved vaccines, including the forthcoming novel vaccine for COVID-19, for all indicated populations.
+Permanently expand pharmacists’ immunization authority to order and administer all FDA-approved vaccines for all indicated populations.

 - More than 360,000 pharmacists have been trained to administer vaccines across the lifespan and are integral members of the “immunization neighborhood.”